Crazy House (1943 film)

-Crazy House is a 1943 comedy film starring Ole Olsen and Chic Johnson.
+Crazy House is a 1943 comedy film starring Ole Olsen and Chic Johnson, directed by Edward F. Cline.

 Crazy House is notable for its impressive cast of supporting comedians (Percy Kilbride, Cass Daley, Shemp Howard, Edgar Kennedy, Franklin Pangborn, Billy Gilbert, Richard Lane, Andrew Tombes, Chester Clute, and Hans Conried) and guest stars under contract to Universal at the time (Allan Jones, Basil Rathbone and Nigel Bruce, Robert Paige, Leo Carrillo, Johnny Mack Brown, and Andy Devine).

 Plot

 Two Broadway stars return to Universal Studios to make another movie.
 The mere mention of Olsen and Johnson's names evacuates the studio and terrorizes the management and personnel.
 Undaunted, the comedians hire an assistant director and unknown talent, and set out to make their own movie.
 Financed by an eccentric "angel", the completed feature is set to premiere when angry creditors confiscate most of the film.
-Olsen and Johnson keep the preview going, anyway, and their venture is a success.
+Olsen and Johnson keep the preview going anyway and their venture is a success; but only because the team gives the president of their former studio a hotfoot to trick him into standing up and "bidding" for the film.